bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/strassman.md

 ## Backstory

+> Karl rose to prominence as the founder of neurospiritual research.
+A former scholar turned scientific leader,
+> Karl’s unwavering commitment to the welfare of the people drives him to oppose E.V.E.’s oppressive plans at
+> every turn.

-Karl Strassman is a doctor that works with [E.V.E](eve), as seen in a [video](../for-sof/strassmancodec) unlocked on the 26th of May in the [FOR SOF](../for-sof) folder.
-This was one of the earliest files, introducing us to this key player in the story.
+Karl Strassman is a doctor from the Union of [Novosovia](../lore/novosovia), from the small town of Zelenopol.

+We first see him working with [E.V.E](eve) in a [video](../for-sof/strassmancodec) unlocked on the 26th of May in the [FOR SOF](../for-sof) folder.
+This was one of the earliest files after the release on the 24th, introducing us to this key player in the story.

 ### Neospiritualism (<2004)